jpcadena/logistic-regression-course/README.md

 <!-- ABOUT THE PROJECT -->
+## About the project

 [![Project][project-screenshot]](https://example.com)

-This project is about Logistic Regression Course...
+This project is about logistic-regression-course...

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+### Built with

 * [![Python][Python.org]][Python-url]